The Bloomberg Cities Idea Exchange

 The Science

 The Bloomberg Cities Idea Exchange’s design is based on research of what helps and prevents ideas to spread between localities.
 Each idea that is now part of the Idea Exchange was assessed through the Nesta Standard of Evidence.
 Interventions were also reviewed for their cost and complexity, level of implementation documentation, technical feasibility, and flexibility.
+Those selected have a track record of stoking enthusiasm from stakeholders, attracting investment, rallying ambassadorship, generating political interest, and creating excitement in communities—sparking the momentum ideas need to take hold in new places.

 The Framework